 THE SKY IS ALIVE

 The course consists of 4 sessions with telescope observations.
 It will offer you the skills to observe the craters and seas on the Moon.
 You will be fascinated by the interesting world of variable stars and how much information can be collected during occultations of stars by asteroids.
 You will be impressed with the secrets revealed from shooting stars regarding the formation and evolution of our Solar system.

 The sessions will be conducted by the Astrophysicist Alexander Prokofyev a special guest of the KITION PLANETARIUM & OBSERVATORY from Ukraine.

-The sessions will be held every Saturday evening, starting on Saturday 8th August 2020 at 20:00 at the KITION PLANETARIUM & OBSERVATORY, in Kiti.
+The sessions will be held every Saturday evening, at 19:00 at the KITION PLANETARIUM & OBSERVATORY, in Kiti.